 If you have a narcissist in your life – whether it’s a friend, family member, or romantic partner – it can be difficult to set boundaries.
 Narcissists thrive on control and manipulation, so they will often try to cross your boundaries in order to get what they want.
-However, by strengthening your defences and knowing exactly what your boundaries are, you can stand up to the narcissist and protect yourself from their harmful behaviour.
-In this blog post, we will discuss why boundaries are important when dealing with narcissists and how you can go about strengthening them.

 What are boundaries?

 Boundaries are the limits we set for ourselves.
 They can be physical, emotional, or digital; they can be verbal or unspoken.
 Boundaries help us maintain our own integrity and respect other people’s boundaries as well.
 They provide a sense of safety and security in relationships and protect us from being taken advantage of.

 Boundaries also help keep relationships healthy by defining clear expectations and ensuring each person is getting their needs met.
 Setting boundaries is an important part of self-care and can even lead to greater self-awareness over time.